Marton, New Zealand: Sports

 Marton has four sports clubs: Marton Cricket Club, Marton Rugby and Sports Club, Marton Bears Rugby League Club and Marton United AFC.

 Transport

-State Highway 1 passes 4 km east of Marton, whie State Highway 3 passes 7 km to the south.
+State Highway 1 passes 4 km east of Marton, while State Highway 3 passes 7 km to the south.

 The nearest airports to the town are Whanganui Airport, located 37 km west, and Palmerston North Airport, located 44 km southeast.
 Both airports are domestic only.

 Marton is on the North Island Main Trunk Line; and on the Marton-New Plymouth Line which leaves the NIMT at Marton.
 However although the Overlander on the NIMT used to stop at Marton railway station, the replacement Northern Explorer introduced in 2012 has fewer stops and does not stop at Marton.